aboutcoders/job-bundle/Resources/docs/cancel-jobs.md

 }
 ```

-__Note:__ It is recommended to implement this interface in every job that performs work for a longer period of time (e.g > 1 second) in order to prevent uncontrolled termination of jobs and in order support manual cancellation of jobs.
+__Note:__ It is recommended to implement this interface in every job that performs work for a longer period of time (> 1 second) in order to prevent uncontrolled termination of jobs and in order support manual cancellation of jobs.

 Below you see an example implementation how a job uses the controller: